"Talk to anyone about your project, but remember that real learning only happens when you listen."

 Thaya Uthayophas ‘15

-Since its transition to Constitutional Democracy in 1932, Thailand has experienced 11 successful coups.
-Of the 11 coups, the vast majority had been orchestrated with the support of the Thai monarchy, including the latest one in 2006, which resulted in political violence that continues to grip Thailand today.
-With the support of Dr. Kevin Hewison of the Australian National University, Thaya will research the monarchy’s historical role as the basic legal norm in an effort to understand how coups can be prevented in the future.
+Since its transition to Constitutional Democracy in 1932, Thailand has experienced 12 successful coups.
+Of the 12 coups, the vast majority had coincided with the heavy usage of anti-free speech laws, including the latest one in 2014, which resulted in political violence that continues to grip Thailand today.
+With the support of Dr. Kevin Hewison of the Australian National University, Thaya researched the anti-free speech provisions in Thailand in an effort to understand how coups can be prevented in the future.
+Faculty Sponsor: Corey Brettschneider

 Faculty Sponsor: Corey Brettschneider